-What Evidence Will the VA Require for My Disability Compensation Claim?
+What Evidence Will VA Require for My Disability Compensation Claim?

 Evidence is crucial to winning a VA disability compensation claim.
-VA uses a veteran’s military records and medical records when making the determination on whether they are entitled to service-connected compensation.
-Our panel discussed different types of VA claim evidence and how veterans can use them in their claims.
+VA uses a veteran’s military records, medical records, personal statements, and more when making the determination on whether they are entitled to service-connected compensation.

 What Do Veterans Need to Prove?

 The types of VA claim evidence a veteran will need depends on the type of claim they are filing with VA.
 In order to receive VA disability compensation, veterans must show that their condition is service-connected; this is called service connection.
 Typically, in order to prove service connection, a veteran will need to show three things:

 - That they have a current, diagnosed disability;

 - That they experienced an in-service event, injury, or symptom; and